cabforum/servercert/docs/BR.md

 This extension contains a bitmap representing the validation method defined within [Appendix B Subsection 2.b](#appendix-b--issuance-of-certificates-for-onion-domain-names) and performed by the CA to meet the requirements of [Appendix B](#appendix-b--issuance-of-certificates-for-onion-domain-names) prior to issuance of the Certificate.

-*Effective June 15, 2025*: For each `dNSName` `GeneralName` value in the `subjectAltName` extension that contains an Onion Domain Name which was validated in accordance with [Appendix B Subsection 2.b](#appendix-b--issuance-of-certificates-for-onion-domain-names), the CA SHOULD ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.
+*Effective May 15, 2026*: For each `dNSName` `GeneralName` value in the `subjectAltName` extension that contains an Onion Domain Name which was validated in accordance with [Appendix B Subsection 2.b](#appendix-b--issuance-of-certificates-for-onion-domain-names), the CA SHOULD ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.

-*Effective April 15, 2026*: For each `dNSName` `GeneralName` value in the `subjectAltName` extension that contains an Onion Domain Name which was validated in accordance with [Appendix B Subsection 2.b](#appendix-b--issuance-of-certificates-for-onion-domain-names), the CA MUST ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.
+*Effective November 15, 2026*: For each `dNSName` `GeneralName` value in the `subjectAltName` extension that contains an Onion Domain Name which was validated in accordance with [Appendix B Subsection 2.b](#appendix-b--issuance-of-certificates-for-onion-domain-names), the CA MUST ensure a domain validation method used to validate the `dNSName` `GeneralName` value is included in this extension, indicating the domain validation method as having been used to issue the Certificate.

 The domain validation method is represented as having been used to issue a Certificate if the bit associated with that domain validation method is set to `1` in this extension.